I am looking for my next challenge. Check out my CV and Get in Touch

 Explore the specific scenario for a Tech-Wary senior, with a lack of support, and simple banking needs:

 Journey Mapping Scenario: She receives a paper bill in the mail.
 She has a basic current account with a local bank branch, but prefers to handle her finances in person.
-However, the nearest branch is now closed, and she has limited access to reliable internet and a basic smartphone.
+However, the nearest branch is now closed, and she has limited access to reliable internet.

 Journey Map